vedantm8/Textise-This/Userscript/Userscript-Setup.md

-# Installation Guide for Textise This UserScript
+# Installation Guide for Textise

 This guide will show you how to install the **Textise This UserScript** using **ViolentMonkey**, a free and open-source UserScript manager.
 The script will allow you to convert the current page into a text-only format using Textise.net.